Big Data 101: Dummy’s Guide to Batch vs. Streaming Data

 As noted, the nature of your data sources plays a big role in defining whether the data is suited for batch or streaming processing.

 That doesn’t mean, however, that there’s nothing you can do to turn batch data into streaming data to take advantage of real-time analytics.
-If you’re working with legacy data sources like mainframes, you can use a tool like DMX-h to automate the data access and integration process and turn your mainframe batch data into streaming data.
+If you’re working with legacy data sources like mainframes, you can use a tool like Connect for Big Data to automate the data access and integration process and turn your mainframe batch data into streaming data.

 This can be very useful because by setting up streaming, you can do things with your data that would not be possible using streams.
 You can obtain faster results and react to problems or opportunities before you lose the ability to leverage results from them.
 Read our white paper Leveraging the Potential and Power of Real-Time Data for more about stream processing.